- Stage IV diagnosis makes me willing to try more daring treatments

 My second experimental drug is hydroxychloroquine, a relatively inexpensive oral medication, currently used to treat malaria and rheumatologic conditions.
 In cancer research, it has been shown to inhibit autophagy, a process where a dying cancer cell consumes expendable pieces of itself in order to conserve energy and survive.
 Again, studies in mice have shown success and a clinical study in humans is currently underway at the University of Pennsylvania.
 I am able to take both this drug and the paricalcitol without being part of a clinical trial only because both are currently on the market and FDA-approved to treat other non-cancerous conditions.

 On My Own Personal Clinical Trial

 I do have one hesitation in recommending my approach to others.
 I am concerned that by going rogue and bypassing clinical studies, I am not contributing to the goal of advancing medical science, which is so important if we are to eventually cure this devastating disease.
 In order to remedy this concern, patients like me, who create their own personal clinical trials, need to have some method of reporting their results.
 I am currently entertaining ideas on the best way to proceed.

 My six months of treatment have been tremendously successful.
 My tumor markers have decreased by over 98 percent and my metastases are no longer visible on CT scans.
 So far, I am beating the odds and hope this approach proves just as successful for others who choose to try innovative ideas.

-To learn more about clinical trials using vitamin D, read the Promising Science article “Clinical Trial of Immunotherapy Plus Sunshine Vitamin May Help in Pancreatic Cancer Fight” and the Clinical Trials article “Presurgical Treatment for Pancreatic Cancer That Is Removable.”
+To learn more about clinical trials using vitamin D, read the articles “Clinical Trial of Immunotherapy Plus Sunshine Vitamin May Help in Pancreatic Cancer Fight” and “Presurgical Treatment for Pancreatic Cancer That Is Removable.”